 Have a Question or Would Like More Information?

-We hope our Outcomes page provides the information you’re looking for, but if you have a question that’s not answered here, please feel free to contact us via email or by calling 352.273.7770, or toll-free at 866.696.2333.
+Learning your child has a congenital heart defect is frightening.
+Finding the best care is one of the most important decisions you’ll ever make, and it can be overwhelming and confusing.
+If you have a question that’s not answered here, please feel free to contact us via email or by calling 352.273.7770, or toll-free at 866.696.2333.

 To obtain a copy of your medical records from UF Health Congenital Heart Center, please contact 866-696-2333.